 Timed perfectly to coincide with the holiday season, the project ended up being a huge success, topping the chart for two weeks.
-Ultimately, the album sold more than nine million copies, and the video, which had live versions of the new songs, racked up an extra 800,000.
-“Get Over It,” “Love Will Keep Us Alive” and “Learn to Be Still” received considerable airplay at Top 40, Mainstream Rock and Adult Contemporary radio, and “The Girl From Yesterday” reached the country charts.
+Ultimately, Hell Freezes Over sold more than nine million copies, and the video, which had live versions of the new songs, racked up an extra 800,000.
+"Get Over It," "Love Will Keep Us Alive" and "Learn to Be Still" received considerable airplay at Top 40, Mainstream Rock and Adult Contemporary radio, and "The Girl From Yesterday" reached the country charts.

 The tour, which began a month after the special was recorded, ended up becoming one of the most notable and financially successful in the history of rock music.
 Over three years, from 1994-96, the Eagles played 160 shows across the world, setting box office records at nearly every stop along the way.